Goodbye 2025 and good riddance!

 CONCERNING OMEN

 “The United States should prepare itself,” the Peruvian shamans have warned.
 They predict that Presient Trump will face a serious health challenge in 2026.
-At Donald Trump's age now, 79 (80 in June), it would not be very surprising if he should become ill.
+At Donald Trump's age now, 79 (80 in June), it would not be very surprising if he should fall ill.
 He already seems to have become rather tired of actually being president.

-Honduras' presidential runner-up challenges loss as legal action looms | Reuters https://www.reuters.com/world/americas/honduras-presidential-runner-up-nasralla-challenges-loss-2025-12-30/
+Honduras' presidential runner-up challenges loss as legal action looms | Reuters https://www.reuters.com/world/ americas/honduras- presidential-runner-up- nasralla-challenges-loss-2025- 12-30/

 Unfortunately, TPS or Temporary Protected Status for Hondurans ended on September 8, 2025 after lower court stays were overruled.
 So then unaccompanied minors were put on planes to return alone to an unfamiliar country.